I got two hire car speeding fines in France. Do I have to pay them after Brexit? What happens if I ignore them?

 What if you don’t pay?

 Two things will happen.
 First, the fine will grow in size.
-As in the UK, there’s a healthy discount for paying promptly in France.
+As in the UK, there’s a healthy discount for paying within a certain time limit in France.
 The second thing is the hire car company will eventually take the money from your credit card and they’ll probably levy a hefty ‘admin’ fee for the hassle.

 If you don’t pay the fine and for whatever reason the hire car company doesn’t take the money from your credit card, you’ll almost certainly end up on a database of people the hire car industry doesn’t want to do business with going forwards.